-Working among churches and agencies on the ground in Honduras, El Salvador, Guatemala, Mexico, and the U.S., United Church Mission & Service partner ACT Alliance is helping to provide increased access to protection, basic needs, and essential information for asylum seekers regarding their rights along the Central America–Mexico–U.S. corridor.
+The United Church’s Mission & Service partner ACT Alliance (ACT) is working with churches and agencies on the ground in Honduras, El Salvador, Guatemala, Mexico, and the United States.
+Through these networks, ACT is providing increased access to safety, basic needs, and essential information for asylum seekers regarding their rights along the Central America–Mexico–U.S. corridor.

 With your support, people on the move—asylum seekers, deportees, and returnees—will be provided with relief assistance and psychosocial support at the borders and in their countries of origin.